 Formal verbal warnings will normally remain "live" for six months, during which satisfactory conduct or performance is expected.
-This period may be increased to a maximum of 12 months if more appropriate.
+This period may be increased to a maximum of 12 months if more appropriate, for example, because of the scale or seriousness of the breach of discipline.
 Verbal warnings will be recorded and kept on employee files.

-- b) A FIRST WRITTEN WARNING may be given for:- - (i) a more serious offence or offences; - (ii) a lesser offence or offences after a formal verbal warning has been given and remains "live";
+b) A FIRST WRITTEN WARNING may be given for:-

+- (i) a more serious offence or offences; - (ii) a lesser offence or offences after a formal verbal warning has been given and remains "live":

-First written warnings will normally remain "live" for 12 months but this period may be increased to a maximum of 2 years if appropriate.
+First written warnings will normally remain "live" for 12 months but this period may be increased to a maximum of 2 years if appropriate, for example, because of the scale or seriousness of the breach of discipline.